Comcast Corp Annual Shareholders Meeting Transcript

 Brian L. Roberts - Comcast Corporation - Chairman & CEO

-Good morning, everybody, and welcome.
-Before I turn to the business of the meeting, I want to welcome everyone to Comcast 2020 Annual Shareholders Meeting.
-I will be serving as Chairman of this meeting, and I declare that this meeting is duly convened, properly organized and competent to transact business.
-Polls are open and will close as soon as the official business portion of the meeting has been completed without further notice.
-So we encourage any shareholders to now vote if they have not yet done so.
-The agenda and rules of conduct that will govern this meeting are posted on the website for this meeting.
+Thank you, operator, and welcome, everyone, to Comcast's 2021 Annual Meeting of Shareholders.
+I will serve as Chairman of this meeting.
+I declare that this meeting is duly convened, properly organized and competent to transact business.
+The polls are open and will close as soon as the official business portion of the meeting has been completed without further notice.
+So we encourage any shareholders to vote now if they have not yet done so.
+The agenda and rules of the conduct that will govern this meeting are posted on the meeting website.

-Joining me today virtually are Tom Reid, Chief Legal Officer and Secretary; Mike Cavanagh, our Chief Financial Officer; Dave Watson, CEO of Comcast Cable; Jeff Shell of NBCUniversal; Jeremy Darroc
+Joining me today are Tom Reid, Chief Legal Officer and Secretary; Mike Cavanagh, our Chief Financial Officer; Dave Watson, CEO of Comcast Cable; Jeff Shell, CEO of NBCUniversal; Dana Strong, CEO of Sky; Adam Miller, our Chief Administrative Officer; Marci Ryvicker, our Head of I

 Comcast Corp Annual Shareholders Meeting Transcript